 Some of you reading this are thinking, “Oh, come on, Laura.
 Don’t be so melodramatic.
 You could never be so deceived, so passive.
 It’s easy to tell right from wrong.”

 Allow me to disagree.
 I think it is quite easy to get confused between good and evil, especially when evil is embedded in one’s own culture.
 It can hide in plain sight if it is dressed as what’s normal.
 When powerful voices speak repeatedly and persuasively — declaring something to be true and good — we easily become confused.
-We absorb beliefs that, on our own, we might not have thought good.
+We absorb evil beliefs without even realizing we’re doing so.

-A Christian theologian at Biola University did a genocide study in which he surveyed a range of horrors that have occurred in recent world history and he found this to be horrifyingly true.
+A Christian theologian at Biola University did a genocide study in which he surveyed a range of horrors that have occurred in recent world history.
 He says,

 When you read genocide studies you find that most murderers also did many nice things: walked the family dog, baked cookies, gave gifts, helped a friend in need or played with their children just before or after they committed atrocities.